Café Society / Ridiculous Theatrical Company

-The small wedge-shaped building at 1 Sheridan Square was built in 1834 for Samuel Whittemore (first owner of the Julius’ Bar building) and was originally three stories with a hipped roof.
+The small wedge-shaped building at 1 Sheridan Square was built in 1834 for Samuel Whittemore (first owner of the Julius’ building) and was originally three stories with a hipped roof.
 In 1927-28, it was raised one story, terminated with a stepped parapet, and stuccoed.
 During this remodeling the basement was joined with that of the adjoining 1902-03 factory building next door, which was converted into apartments.
 The basement was first the location of the Four Trees speakeasy/restaurant c.
 1927-35.

 Trenton shoe salesman Barney Josephson opened Café Society in the basement space in 1938.
 Many people, including Josephson, have claimed that it was New York City’s first racially integrated club, but at least one venue, Small’s Paradise in Harlem (opened in 1925), appears to have preceded it.
 Bookings were made by now-legendary jazz producer John Hammond.
 It opened with a relatively unknown young singer named Billie Holiday, who played here for nine months and debuted the anti-lynching song Strange Fruit.
 Billed as “the wrong place for the Right people,” Café Society featured many of the jazz giants of the day, as well as such singers as gospel (and briefly jazz) star Sister Rosetta Tharpe.
 After his brother was subpoenaed by the House Committee on Un-American Activities in 1948 due to his leftist political connections, Josephson was attacked by newspaper columnists, and his business fell off greatly.
 He closed this club in 1950.

 Charles Ludlam’s Ridiculous Theatrical Company, founded in 1967, moved here in 1978.
 This was one of New York’s most innovative and influential Off-Off-Broadway theater troupes.
 In 2003, the New York Times noted that “Playwright, actor, and director, iconoclast among iconoclasts, Charles Ludlam was revolutionizing downtown New York culture in the 1970s with his gender-bending and outrageous theatrical sendups long before terms like ‘gender bending’ were common.”
 It continued,

-“Subversive, outrageous, politically incorrect, irreverent and hysterically funny, Charles Ludlam’s Ridiculous Theatrical Company parodied cultural as well as countercultural stereotypes.”
+Subversive, outrageous, politically incorrect, irreverent and hysterically funny, Charles Ludlam’s Ridiculous Theatrical Company parodied cultural as well as countercultural stereotypes.

 Ludlam was in a unique theatrical position in New York, as the writer of 29 full-length plays that were produced by his own company.
-Among Ludlam’s new works or revivals shown in this theater space were Conquest of the Universe, or When Queens Collide (1967); Camille (1973); Der Ring gott Farblonjet (1977); Galas (1983); and The Artificial Jungle (1986).
+Among Ludlam’s new works or revivals shown in this theater space were Conquest of the Universe, or When Queens Collide (1967); Camille (1973); Der Ring gott Farblonjet (1977); GALAS (1983); and The Artificial Jungle (1986).
 The single most popular Ridiculous play was The Mystery of Irma Vep (1984-86), which won Obie and Drama Desk Awards.

 Ludlam died of AIDS in 1987.
 The troupe continued under the leadership of Ludlam’s partner and fellow actor Everett Quinton.
 The street in front of the theater was renamed “Charles Ludlam Lane” in 1988.
 Quinton celebrated the 50th anniversary of the company, and 30th anniversary of Ludlam’s death, in 2017 with readings of several of Ludlam’s plays, as well as revivals of Conquest of the Universe, or When Queens Collide and The Artificial Jungle.

+The Ridiculous Theatrical Company was located here until 1995.
 Since 1998, the basement theater has housed the Axis Theatre Company.